jgaul1989/landing-page/README.md

 # landing-page
-A basic landing page to practice using Flex Box.
+This is a simple web page that uses flexbox to position elements on the web page.